sdc-china/IDA-doc/_posts/2020-05-01-snapshot-comparison-compare-snapshots.md

 	 [Server][1]           |Server environment.
 	 Process App           |Process apps of the selected server.
 	 Toolkit               |Toolkits of  selected server.
-	 Track                 |The branch of selected process app or toolkit.
+	 Track                 |The branches of selected process app or toolkit.
+Multiple select.
+Will load snapshots of selected branches.
 	 Start Time            |Filtration condition.
 Filter snapshots based on the time at which snapshot was generated.
 	 End Time              |Filtration condition.
 Filter snapshots based on the time at which snapshot was generated.
 	 Include Unnamed Snapshots|Tip it to load unnamed snapshots.